 Canon M5 versus Canon M100

-The physical size and weight of the Canon M5 and the Canon M100 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the EOS M5 – represents the basis or 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Canon M5 and the Canon M100 is provided in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the M5 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M100 is notably smaller (30 percent) than the Canon M5.
-Moreover, the EOS M100 is markedly lighter (29 percent) than the EOS M5.
-In this context, it is worth noting that neither the EOS M5 nor the EOS M100 are weather-sealed.
+Moreover, the M100 is markedly lighter (29 percent) than the M5.
+In this context, it is worth noting that neither the M5 nor the M100 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.

 |Canon M5 (⇒ rgt)||116 mm||89 mm||61 mm||427 g||295||no||2016||979||latest||check|

 |Canon M100 (⇒ lft)||108 mm||67 mm||35 mm||302 g||295||no||2017||499||latest||check|